Steps Beach “Tres Palmas”

-The beach itself is thin, maybe 10 to 15 feet wide, and there are some natural debris in the sand (such as shade tree almonds along the edge).
-When conditions are adequate, swimming and snorkeling are ideal.
+The beach itself is thin, about 10 to 15 feet wide, with some natural debris in the sand like almonds from the shade trees along the shore.

 The beach is easily accessible from the main road.
 At the end of the narrow dirt road, you will see a beautiful beach that awaits you with few buildings.

 To get to Steps Beach, you need to look carefully for the whale-shaped sign that is only visible while driving along Route 413 from downtown Rincón to the Lighthouse.

 Parking is limited to its surroundings and has no restrooms.